Zoro-Walnuts/ArgonHandLexer/README.md

 1. A Token List - A chronological list of all the token objects successfully generated
 2. A Token Set - An unordered list of all identifiers and literals successfully generated
 3. An Output File - The final list of tokens in plaintext format for a parser to read
+4. A Neat Output File - The final list of tokens but formatted with spaces and newlines

-The TokenList and the Token Set can only be seen in the command line, the output will also be printed in the command line.
+The TokenList and the Token Set can only be seen in the command line, the output and neat output will also be printed in the command line.
-At the end of the output file will be a total count of errors, and all the errors including type and what line each is in.
+At the end of the output and neat output file will be a total count of errors, and all the errors including type and what line each is in.